What We've Done

 Our work at the local school district level

-- Great Schools in Southwest and West Denver: Since 2013, we’ve led a campaign in Southwest and West Denver to call for Denver Public Schools (DPS) to address low-performing schools in this part of the city.
+- Great Schools in Southwest and West Denver: Since 2013, we’ve led a campaign in Southwest and West Denver calling on Denver Public Schools (DPS) to address low-performing schools in this part of the city.
 As part of this work, our parents and staff knocked on the doors of over 1,000 households to distribute a report on Southwest and West Denver schools produced by a coalition of groups that included A+ Denver, Latinos for Education Reform, and Democrats for Education Reform (Read the report).
-We gathered 1,470 petitions from parents and community members who demanded a change in Southwest Denver schools and mobilized over 500 parents to take action.
-DPS had to respond and established a Task Force to address this issue -- developing improvement plans and new enrollment zones to improve low-performing elementary schools in Southwest Denver.
+We gathered more than 1000 petitions from parents and community members who demanded a change in Southwest Denver schools and mobilized parents to take action.

 - Sustainable Funding in Denver and Aurora: We secured sustainable funding for facilities, high-quality early childhood education programs, classroom technology, and more for Denver Public Schools by helping pass a bond and mill levy.
 We also helped pass a mill levy to provide more Aurora Public Schools students with great teachers, technology, and more rigorous educational programs.